vincentdoerig/workout-timer/README.md

-# Workout Timer
+# Gym Timer

-> An awesome timer for calisthenics.
+> An awesome timer for your workout.

 ## Build Setup